Decision-Making: Policies and Ethics in Health Care and Public Health

 Stages in policy cycle | Phases of applied problem solving | Description and comments |

 It is tempting to think of policy-making as an ordered process that moves logically forward, through each step of the cycle.
 However, the real world is chaotic.
-The reality is that the process can begin at any of the steps and does not always move in logical sequence through all the steps.
+In reality, the process can begin at any of the steps and does not always move in a logical sequence through each step.
 Sometimes policies are formed without adequate definition of the problem or without consideration of possibly better alternatives.
 Those who want to change policy must always be on the look-out for opportunities and influences that will help advance their position.
 Achieving policy change generally depends more on tenaciousness, patience and persuasive argument than on scientific evidence.

-Although evidence is used to inform the policy-making process, budgets and the feasibility of implementation dictate choices.
+Evidence may be used to inform the policy-making process, but budgets and the feasibility of implementation dictate choices.
 Even if budgets and implementation are not obstacles to acting according to evidence, the questions asked of the evidence and how the replies are interpreted can result in widely different viewpoints.

 Industry succeeds in selling products long after they are shown to be a probable hazard to health.

-Here are some of the methods they use:2
+Here are some of the methods they use:25

 - Public Relations